AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Where do I buy gap insurance?

-The best place to buy gap insurance is your current insurance provider or a stand-alone gap insurance company.
-Larger companies like AAA, Liberty Mutual, Nationwide, Travelers, and USAA offer gap insurance.
+The best place to buy gap insurance is your current insurance provider, a stand-alone gap insurance company, or a credit union.
 Your dealership or lender may offer to sell you gap insurance when you buy a new vehicle, but this option typically costs more.

 How much is gap insurance per month?